 An important aspect in developing the EMCS environmental program was the focus on outdoor and experiential learning; the class went on several excursions, each lasting between two to four hours, resulting in approximately half of the instructional time being out of the classroom.
-In addition to encouraging close observation, questioning and analysis of their surroundings, the field trips were intended to cre-
+In addition to encouraging close observation, questioning and analysis of their surroundings, the field trips were intended to create a sense of wonder and appreciation for the natural environment and diversity of life where the students lived.
+Informal explorations of the local coastal environment involved many casual teaching moments as students examined and questioned various aspects of the cultural environment, including a First Nations petroglyph located in East Sooke Park (Figure 7.6).

-Figure 7.6 ▲ Petroglyph of seal or sea lion at East Sooke Park.
+Figure 7.6 \blacktriangle Petroglyph of seal or sea lion at East Sooke Park.
+Photo by David Ashurst (2008).